fmhy/edit/docs/gaming.md

 ## ▷ Game Repacks

 * **Note** - Repacks are compressed versions of games that exchange smaller downloads for longer installation times.
 Good if you have low bandwidth or data limits.
-Many popular file hosts have download buttons that redirect to fake malicious download pages.
-Using the full version of [uBlock Origin](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) can prevent this but it doesn't always work.
-Read this [guide](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to learn what fake malicious download pages look like and how to avoid them.
-A general rule is to avoid download pages that open in a new tab or redirected page, real downloads happen within the same page as the file host.

 ***